google/filament/android/Windows.md

 need the Android SDK and NDK.
 See [Getting Started with the NDK](https://developer.android.com/ndk/guides/) for detailed installation instructions.

+Ensure the `%ANDROID_HOME%` environment variable is set to your Android SDK installation location.

 All of the following commands should be executed in a Visual Studio x64 Native Tools Command Prompt.

 ## Desktop Tools